hashicorp/terraform-website/content/source/docs/enterprise/private/config.html.md

 allows you to share projects owned by your personal account (rather than an organization) with other users.
 You cannot create teams under your personal organization.

+After this is done, and showing the `Create a new Workspace` page, click back to the previous tab/browser window and continue.

 ### Configure SMTP